EE 109 - Spring 2026 Introduction to Embedded Systems

 Task 3: Test the Timer Module

-Download the code to your Arduino and connect a scope probe to the PC5 pin to observe the signal.
+Download the code to your Arduino with the make timer_test command and connect a scope probe to the PC5 pin to observe the signal.
 If the ISR is running every 0.1 seconds, this should create a squarewave signal on PC5 with a rising or falling edge every 0.1 seconds resulting in a signal frequency of 5 Hz.

 Image